Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Study of the number of jet pairs for VBF Higgs vs. multijet

 The classifier is trained on the highest $m_{jj}$ reconstructed jet pair with VBF $H\rightarrow\textit{invisible}$ as signal and the multijet process as background.
 For testing the training step, the final BDT score for the event is the highest BDT score from all possible jet pairs in the event.

-The number of jets and jet pairs $J$ per event, and $J$ depends on two external factors.
+The number of jets ($N_\textrm{jet}$) and the number of jet pairs ($N_\textrm{jet pairs}$ or $J$) per event depend on two external factors.
 The first factor is the set of user-defined criteria, such as the minimum $p_\textrm{T}$ threshold for each jet in the event or a minimum $m_{jj}$ to be considered.
 Furthermore, we assume that the list of jet pairs can be sorted based on the $m_{jj}$ such that any pair below a user-defined threshold can be discarded.
 The second factor is the user-defined maximum value of $J_\textrm{max}$ to consider, where if the number of jet pairs $J$ exceeds $J_\textrm{max}$ those with the lowest $m_{jj}$ can be ignored.

 For ROC curve comparisons, we compare the scenario with BDT output scores from all jet pairs, i.e., no limit on $J_\textrm{max}$ against BDT output scores for $J_\textrm{max}=3$ highest $m_{jj}$ pairs.
 We also considered a study of $6$ jet pairs, but negligible difference is seen with respect to the result for $3$.